GSA/digitalgov.gov/content/guides/rpa/state-of-federal-rpa.md

 2. Establishes a baseline to measure RPA Program growth on an annual basis
 3. Creates a methodology for gauging the Government-Wide impact of RPA on Federal strategies such as the President’s Management Agenda, Cross-Agency Priority Goal 6
 4. Identifies incremental and obtainable steps to mature Federal RPA Programs
-5. Acknowledges barriers to RPA adoption and reassess the CoP’s strategy for achieving its mission - “accelerate the adoption of RPA across Government"
+5. Acknowledges barriers to RPA adoption

-{{< button href="https://digital.gov/pdf/state-of-federal-rpa.pdf" text="State of Federal RPA Report v1" >}}
+{{< button href="https://digital.gov/pdf/state-of-federal-rpa.pdf" text="State of Federal RPA Report" >}}